john-james-gh/blog/.github/instructions/dependabot-pr.instructions.md

 ## Comment Format

+CRITICAL FORMATTING RULES:

+1. NEVER use the literal text "\n" in your output - GitHub comments use actual line breaks
-IMPORTANT: Use actual blank lines between sections (press Enter twice), NOT the literal characters \n or any escape sequences.
+2. Use real blank lines (press Enter to create new lines) between sections
+3. The template below already has proper spacing - copy it exactly as shown
+4. Do not add any "\n" characters, "\n\n" sequences, or escape codes

 Post a comment to the PR with this exact structure for each updated dependency:

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━